raphaelameaume/fragment/docs/api/sketch.md

 # Sketch

 A sketch in `fragment` is the entry point of your project.
+Its API is fairly simple, supports different types of renderings and can grow in complexity.

 ## Lifecycle